|

 as a matter of urgency.

-Their pay claim this year is, therefore, simple, straightforward
+Their pay claim this year is, therefore, simple,

-and realistically pitched, leaving the broader pay and conditions
+straightforward and realistically pitched, leaving the broader

-policy issues to the more comprehensive Pay and Reward Review submission.
+pay and conditions policy issues to the more comprehensive Pay

 Their claim is, therefore, a straightforward increase